sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - Data Plane tests via pytest + PTF

 ## SWSS unit tests via virtual switch testing
-Will test config_db entry creation/deletion along with dynamic changes in APP_DB route entry.
-The test will check if the ASIC_DB state matches the expected hash bucket state upon the dynamic change in APP_DB route.
+A new test called test_fgnhg.py will be created to test FG_NHG configurations.
+The test will check if the ASIC_DB state matches the expected hash bucket state upon creation/modification of FG_NHG entries and dynamic change in APP_DB route/ARP/interfaces as would occur in typical runtime scenarios.

-Tests:
+Test details:
-- Create config_db entry with 2 banks, 3 members per bank
+- Create FG_NHG config_db entry with 2 banks, 3 members per bank
 - Create 6 interfaces with IPs, and program an APP_DB route with IP prefix + 6 next-hops matching above config_db entry: check if hash buckets are created as expected adhereing to the bank defintions
 - APP_DB route modified to reduce some number of next-hops: check if ASIC_DB hash bucket members show that the swss code maintains layered and consistent hashing
 - APP_DB route modified to remove all next-hops in bank0: check if ASIC_DB hash bucket members show that members of bank1 take the place bank0 members
 - APP_DB route modified to add 1st next-hop to bank0: check if ASIC_DB hash bucket members show that the added next-hop member takes up all the hash buckets assigened to the bank0
 - Test both IPv4 and IPv6 above
 - Test dynamic changes to the config_db bank + member defintion
+- Change ARP(NEIGH)/interface reachability and validate that ASIC_DB hash bucket members are as expected(ie: maintaining layered and consistent hashing)

 ## Data Plane tests via pytest + PTF
+A new Pytest and PTF test will be created for Fine Grained ECMP testing.
+The Pytest is responsible for creating/deploying the device configuration, and will invoke PTF test to run the data plane scenario test

+Test details:
-- Create config_db entry with 2 banks, 3 members per bank and deploy to DUT
+- Create FG_NHG config_db entry with 2 banks, 4 members per bank and deploy to DUT
-- Create 6 IP endpoints on PTF host and set it up with arp responder
+- Create 8 IP endpoints on PTF host and set up ARP entries for the 6 endpoints on the DUT
 - Create an interface on the DUT which can interact with the above IP endpoints, each endpoint created above should be on a different physical interface
-- Create an APP_DB entry with with 6 IPs as the next-hop, and some unique IP prefix, deploy it to the DUT
+- Create a route entry with with 8 IPs as the next-hop, and an IP prefix as defined in FG_NHG, deploy it to the DUT
-- Send, via PTF, about 100 unique flows from the T1 interface destined to the unique IP prefix
+- Pytest will now evoke the fine grained ECMP PTF test to send 1000 unique flows from the T1 interface destined to the unique IP prefix
 - Track which link receives which flow and store the mapping of flow to link
-- Change the DUT APP_DB route to reduce 1 next-hop, validate that hash redistribution occured in the same bank and occured in a consistent fashion
+- Change the DUT route entry to reduce 1 next-hop, validate that hash redistribution occured in the same bank and occured in a consistent fashion
+- Change the DUT route entry to add 1 next-hop, validate that hash redistribution occured in the same bank and occured in a consistent fashion
-- Change the DUT APP_DB route to have all next-hops in a bank0 as down, make sure that the traffic now flows to links in bank1 only
+- Change the DUT route entry to have all next-hops in a bank0 as down, make sure that the traffic now flows to links in bank1 only
-- Change the DUT APP_DB route to add 1st next-hop in a previously down bank0, now all the flows for bank0 should go to the 1 next-hop just added
+- Change the DUT route entry to add 1st next-hop in a previously down bank0, now some of the flows should migrate to the newly added next-hop
 - Test both IPv4 and IPv6 above
 - (Stretch goal) Validate that in all cases the hash redistribution is roughly equal
+- Test warm reboot to ensure there is no traffic disruption and ECMP groups are correctly applied post warm boot